 The physical size of the Huawei P30 and P30 Pro is likely to be different too.
 Rumours suggest the P30 will measure 149.1 x 71.4 x 7.5mm and while the P30 Pro's measurements have not been detailed in leaks as yet, we're expecting it to be larger than the standard model to accommodate the larger display.

-The main difference between the Huawei P30 and P30 Pro is likely to be the rear cameras, as was the case with the P20 and P20 Pro.
-Leaks suggest the P30 will have a triple rear camera system, while the P30 Pro could have a quad rear camera system like the Samsung Galaxy A9.
+The main difference between the Huawei P30 and P30 Pro will be the rear cameras, as was the case with the P20 and P20 Pro.
+Huawei confirmed on its pre-order pages that the P30 will have a triple rear camera system, while the P30 Pro will have a quad rear camera system.

-The Huawei P30 and P30 Pro are likely to have the same Kirin 980 processor but the Pro model is expected to offer more RAM and a larger battery capacity.
+The Huawei P30 and P30 Pro are likely to have the same Kirin 980 processor but the Pro model is expected to offer more RAM, more storage and a larger battery capacity.
+The P30 is said to be coming with 6GB of RAM and 128GB storage.
+The P30 Pro meanwhile is expected to offer 8GB RAM and up to 512GB storage.

 Conclusion and price

-For now, everything is guesswork but it's safe to assume the Huawei P30 Pro will be superior to the P30.
-This superiority is likely to come in the form of a more advanced camera system, more RAM, a larger battery capacity, a larger display and more exciting finish options.
+It's safe to assume the Huawei P30 Pro will be superior to the P30.
+This superiority is likely to come in the form of a more advanced camera system, more RAM, a larger battery capacity, a larger display and an extra finish option.

 The P30 Pro will also no doubt be more expensive than the standard P30.
 In 2018, there was a £200 difference between the P20 and P20 Pro so we'd expect similar for the P30 and P30 Pro.